Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Distributed Precoding Design with Pilot-Aided Channel Estimation

-The practical implementation of the proposed distributed precoding designs requires, at each bi-directional training iteration, the UE-specific or group-specific effective uplink channel estimation and the effective downlink channel estimation (see Section~\ref{sec:SM_est}).
-In addition, they also rely on the new group-specific OTA uplink training resource (see Section~\ref{sec:distr-imperf}), which eliminates the need for backhaul signaling to exchange the group-specific CSI.
+The practical implementation of the proposed distributed precoding designs requires, at each bi-directional training iteration, the UE- or group-specific effective uplink channel estimation and the effective downlink channel estimation (see Section~\ref{sec:SM_est}).
+In addition, it also relies on the new group-specific OTA uplink training resource (see Section~\ref{sec:distr-imperf}), which eliminates the need for backhaul signaling to exchange the group-specific CSI.
 Consequently, in each uplink training instance, each UE~$k$ transmits $\X_k^{\ulA}$ in \eqref{eq:X_k_ul1} or $\X_k^{\ulB}$ in \eqref{eq:X_g_ul2} together with $\X_k^{\ulC}$ in \eqref{eq:Disultx3}.
 Similarly, in each downlink training instance, each BS~$b$ transmits $\X_b^{\dl}$ in \eqref{eq:X_b_dl}.
-In principle, the iterative bi-directional training comprising the above signaling can be integrated into the flexible 5G 3GPP NR frame/slot structure, as discussed in~\cite{Tol19,Atz21}.
-Table~\ref{tab:pilots} shows the minimum number of orthogonal pilots (and thus the minimum number of pilot symbols) necessary for the iterative bi-directional training in the proposed distributed precoding designs and in the reference precoding schemes illustrated in Section~\ref{sec:problem_ref}.
+In principle, the iterative bi-directional training comprising the above signaling can be integrated into the flexible 3GPP 5G NR frame/slot structure, as discussed in~\cite{Tol19,Atz21}.
+Table~\ref{tab:pilots} shows the minimum number of orthogonal pilots (and thus the minimum number of pilot symbols) necessary for the iterative bi-directional training without pilot contamination in the proposed and reference precoding schemes.

 \begin{remark}\rm{ The \textit{Distributed~GB}, if implemented via backhaul signaling for the CSI exchange similarly to~\cite{Kal18}, would still require the UE-specific effective uplink channel estimation (see Section~\ref{sec:SM_est}) and would generate the same backhaul signaling overhead as the \textit{Distributed~BR} described in Section~\ref{sec:distr-perf_BR}.
 In fact, reconstructing the cross terms $\xib_{b,g}$ in \eqref{eq:dis_bsbf} at BS~$b$ is not possible with group-specific CSI exchange.
-On the other hand, adopting iterative bi-directional training with the new group-specific OTA uplink training resource allows to implement the \textit{Distributed~GB} (and the \textit{Distributed~BR-GS}) with reduced overhead with respect to the \textit{Distributed~BR}.} \end{remark}
+On the other hand, adopting iterative bi-directional training with the new group-specific OTA uplink training resource allows to implement the \textit{Distributed~GB} (and the \textit{Distributed~BR-GS}) with reduced training overhead with respect to the \textit{Distributed~BR}.} \end{remark}